 - Assess each vulnerability according to their likelihood and impact if successfully exploited.
 Validate whether the vulnerability can be exploited in terms of how it has been implemented in your organisation.

 - Deploy a vulnerability scanning solution in your environment and run the scan regularly to identify new devices and new vulnerabilities.

 If a patch has been released for a vulnerability that your organisation is vulnerable to, the following timeframes for deploying the patch is recommended by industry best practices12:

 - Extreme risk: within 48 hours of a patch being released

 - High risk: within two weeks of a patch being released

 - Moderate or low risk: within one month of a patch being released.

-Security incidents, whether they are a targeted occurrence or part of indirect campaigns such as supply chain attacks, can be mitigated via patching.
-Patching and overall vulnerability management still matter in the continuous battle against vulnerability exploitation.
+Many security incidents, whether they are targeted or opportunistic attacks, can be mitigated via patching.
+Patching and overall vulnerability management still matter in the continuous battle against cyber threats.
 Whilst not all security incidents can be thwarted by patching, it is an important preventative measure as part of a larger security program for any organisation.

 Have a comment?
 Join the conversation on LinkedIn